SQL Select Grouping Information - The DISTINCT Keyword

 The correct answer is B.

-5. If you want to show the grades from a Grades table only for those students with a specific grade level, maintained in a StudentInfo table, what type of statement would you use?
+5. To display grades from a Grades table for students with a specific grade level from a StudentInfo table, which SQL clause or statement would you use?

-A. A sub-SELECT statement to pull the related information between the two tables
+A. A JOIN clause to combine the two tables

-B. A GROUP BY to relate the tables and summarize the grades
+C. A GROUP BY clause to summarize grades

-D. An ORDER BY clause to relate the results
+D. An ORDER BY clause to sort the results

 The correct answer is A.